Putney offers easy parking at various locations around town; you just need to know where to look.

-The Putney exchange car park, entrance on Lacy Road has approximately 250 spaces.
-The carpark is open Monday to Saturday, 8.00 am to 8.00 pm, and on Sunday, 11.00 am to 5.00 pm.
+The Putney Exchange car park (entrance on Lacy Road) has approximately 250 spaces.
+The car park is open Monday to Saturday, 8.00 am to 8.00 pm, and on Sunday, 11.00 am to 5.00 pm.
 Parking costs £3.00 for up to an hour and gradually increases over time, up to £30.
 There is also a £30 fee for cars left after closing.
-Waitrose also offer shoppers one hour free parking when they spend £20 in store.
-The Putney Exchange offers disabled and parent and child parking
+Waitrose also offers shoppers one hour free parking when they spend £20 in store.
+The Putney Exchange offers disabled and parent and child parking.

-Sainsburys car park, on Werter Road offer approximately 50 car parking spaces with fifteen minutes free parking to all drivers.
+Sainsbury’s car park (on Werter Road) offers approximately 50 car parking spaces with fifteen minutes free parking to all drivers.
 After this, parking is £2 for an hour and a half.
 But be careful, drivers who park for longer than an hour and a half will be fined £30.
 As a bonus, customers who spend £15 or more in store can enjoy their hour and a half as free parking.

 For a more active option, Putney offers one of the best cycle routes in London.
-National cycle route four takes cyclists on a long stretch of the south side of the River Thames.
+National Cycle Route 4 takes cyclists on a long stretch of the south side of the River Thames.
 This scenic route provides easy access to central London via Putney Bridge, with most of the journey being along the river.
 To travel in the opposite direction, the cycle route takes riders through Barnes, Richmond Park and Kingston.

-To travel to London Waterloo by railway, you can catch the South West Train from Putney station.
+To travel to London Waterloo by railway you can catch a South West Train from Putney overland station.
 Trains are regular, leaving approximately every five minutes.
-For the opposite way trains are also constant, making it easy to visit places like Richmond, Twickenham and Kew.
+Trains also run frequently in the opposite direction making it easy to visit places like Richmond, Twickenham and Kew.
 The last train from London Waterloo to Putney is at 00:18 am.

-Alternatively, East Putney and Putney Bridge tube stations offer quick access into central London via the district line.
-Services run every five to ten minutes, making this a popular travel option for commuters.
-In the other direction, tennis fans have easy access to Wimbledon, just three stops away.
+Alternatively, East Putney and Putney Bridge tube stations offer quick access into central London via the District line.
+Services run every five to ten minutes making this a popular travel option for commuters.
+In the other direction, tennis fans have easy access to Wimbledon which is just three stops away.